Right of reply

 The right of reply or right of correction generally means the right to defend oneself against public criticism in the same venue where it was published.
-In some countries, such as Brazil, it is a legal or even constitutional right.
+In some countries, such as Brazil, it is a legal right.
 In other countries, it is not a legal right as such, but a right which certain media outlets and publications choose to grant to people who have been severely criticised by them, as a matter of editorial policy.

 As a constitutional right

 Brazil

 The Brazilian Constitution guarantees the right of reply (direito de resposta).

+In 2020, a judge ordered the Brazilian government to post a letter from an Indigenous group on official government websites for 30 days.
+The Waimiri-Atroari felt that the then-president of Brazil, Jair Bolsonaro, was using racist rhetoric against them in a dispute over building a transmission line through the Waimiri-Atroari Indigenous Reserve in the Amazon rainforest, and they exercised their right of reply this way.